ChenWenzheng99/CMBLensFlow/README.md

 ![image](https://github.com/ChenWenzheng99/We-love-lensing/blob/main/image/deflection.png)
 (Figure from https://www.esa.int/Science_Exploration/Space_Science/Herschel/Herschel_helps_find_elusive_signals_from_the_early_Universe)

+This package aims to provide useful and reference for CMB B-mode delensing forecast.

+Some of the codes are used in the following articles:
+* Delensing for Precision Cosmology: Optimizing Future CMB B-mode Surveys to Constrain r (https://arxiv.org/abs/2502.18790), where we consider the Galactic foreground models and external delensing.
+* From South to North: Leveraging Ground-Based LATs for Full-Sky CMB Delensing and Constraints on r (https://arxiv.org/abs/2507.19897), where we emphasis the important contribution froma large aperture telescope located in Northern hemisphere to CMB B-mode delensing and r constraint.

 ## This package include the following four parts :clap: :

 Ⅰ. A microwave sky simulation suite, including CMB, foreground and noise.